Custom Decoders

 The bundled interpreter is a stock Python 3 with the standard library.
 The active_pro runtime module (which provides wait_for, append, all condition factories, etc.) is on the Python path whether you use bundled or custom Python, the application adds its own python_runtime folder to PYTHONPATH for the duration of the run.

-The application also adds the decoder folder itself as the subprocess's working directory, so import my_helpers from inside a decoder will pick up my_helpers.py sitting next to it in the decoder folder.
+The application also adds your decoder folder as the subprocess's working directory, so import my_helpers from inside a decoder will pick up a my_helpers.py you placed there.
+(The active_pro runtime always resolves to the app's bundled python_runtime copy via PYTHONPATH, so it can't be shadowed by a stray file in your folder.)

 Persistence